 On Sunday evening British Actress Letitia Wright won the EE Rising Star Award during the 72th British Film Awards.
 The award is voted for by the public and she was nominated alongside Jessie Buckley, Cynthia Erivo, Barry Keoghan and Lakeith Stanfield.
-During her honest, heartfelt and emotive speech the 25-year referred to herself as a ‘Child of God’ and frequently spoke about her faith.
-‘This wasn’t an overnight thing, this wasn’t a click of a finger success, and I’m still a work in progress, but I want to thank God, my family, my team.’
+During her honest, heartfelt and emotive speech, the 25-year-old referred to herself as a ‘Child of God’ and frequently spoke about her faith.
+‘This wasn’t an overnight thing; this wasn’t a click of a finger success.
+I’m still a work in progress, but I want to thank God, my family, my team.’

-She went on to talk about her battle with depression which lead her to wanting to quit acting and how her faith helped her get through it, ‘The only thing that pulled me out of it was God, my belief, my faith and my family, and an email from Bafta asking me to become part of the Bafta breakthrough Brits.’
+She went on to talk about her battle with depression which led her to wanting to quit acting and how her faith helped her get through it, ‘The only thing that pulled me out of it was God and my family.
+And an email from Bafta asking me to become part of the Bafta breakthrough Brits.’

 The Guyanese born actress regularly talks about her Christian faith and how it has helped her throughout her career.
-During a recent interview with Magnify Magazine she explained the reasons she shares her faith so freely, ‘…because I don’t know who is out there struggling with what I had to go through three years ago – depression, feeling suicidal.
+During an interview with Magnify Magazine she explained the reasons she shares her faith so freely, ‘Because I don’t know who is out there struggling with what I had to go through – depression, feeling suicidal.
 I want people to have the help from God that I received.’

-Wright is one of a growing number of actors who attribute their success to a deep-rooted faith in God.
-The list includes David Oyelowo, who famously stated God called him to play Martin Luther King Jr in the 2014 film Selma, David Ajala, currently playing Manchester Black in US TV action adventure Super Girl, Madeline Appiah star of Sky comedy In the Long Run, Nonso Anozie who features in the forthcoming Disney fantasy adventure Artemis Fowl and fellow BAFTA winner and star of Star Wars, John Boyega.
+Wright is one of a growing number of film and TV celebrities who attribute their success to a deep-rooted faith in God.
+David Oyelowo, who famously stated God called him to play Martin Luther King Jr in the 2014 film Selma, David Ajala, currently playing Manchester Black in US TV action-adventure Super Girl, Nonso Anozie who features in the forthcoming Disney fantasy adventure Artemis Fowl, and fellow BAFTA winner and star of Star Wars, John Boyega.